 There is no funding direct to fellows.
 Practices will receive a financial grant to help support each fellow to engage with education, mentoring and peer networking.

-In line with new guidance issued in August 2021, backfill funding to release fellows for learning time is now based on actual salary + 30% uplift for on-costs.
+Backfill funding to release fellows for learning time is based on actual salary + 30% uplift for on-costs.

 Backfill funding will be calculated pro rata for fellows working less than full time.

 Mentoring payments are a contribution towards the cost of providing in-practice mentoring.
-(The mentoring contribution is a fixed amount, not pro rata.)
+This is a fixed amount, not pro rata.

 How to apply